Music in Me

 - co-designed planning, programming and assessment strategies

-- access to a supportive community of mentees and mentors
+- access to a supportive community of participating teachers and mentors

 - exclusive access to a curated collection of resources and PL developed by music education specialists and the national partner, AYO